 - Decorations (felt, pipe cleaners, pom-poms, glitter, etc)

-- Use the sugar paste to glue on the decorations like the felt pieces, pipe cleaners, and mini pom-poms.
+Using glue, add the decorations like the felt pieces, pipe cleaners, and mini pom-poms.

 5 Popsicle Stick Ornament Tips

 Craft stick ornaments are fun and easy to make.
 Here are some things we learned when doing this Christmas craft with kids and might do differently next time: